kamleshpawar2006/shopAppAngularJS/README.md

 => open any browser and hit http://localhost:3000

-important: users table has user_type field wherein values 1 and 2 corresponds to admin and website visitor respectively.
+!important: users table has user_type field wherein values 1 and 2 corresponds to admin and website visitor respectively.